taniadiu/hackerrank_solution/README.md

 # hackerrank_solution
-Some of my tricky solution of Hackerrank problems.
+Some of my solutions of Hackerrank problems.